orangesamus/RocketPoolRapidResearchIncubator/Proposals/RPLInflationRework.md

   - Scale down "DAO RPL Inflation" linearly from present value (1.5%) to 0% as rETH market share grows from present day to it's soft-limits goal (soft-limit described in [RPIP17: Self-Limiting Rocket Pool](https://rpips.rocketpool.net/RPIPs/RPIP-17))
   - As rETH TVL grows, the amount of revenue generated from commission becomes large enough that a slice of commission could be used to fund the pDAO and oDAO.
   - During the transition period the pDAO and oDAO would have a blend of funding from both ETH commission and RPL inflation.
+- Benefits:
+  - ETH commission may be a more stable and predictable source of funding than RPL
+  - Potentially removes some RPL sell pressure from team and DAO's who have to sell RPL for funding
+- Drawbacks:
+  - Takes ETH commission that otherwise could have gone to NO's or RPL holders.